 - Acid leaks near the battery (smells like spoiled eggs)

-Before removing this whitish powder, make sure you are wearing protective gloves.
-This powder can contain sulfuric battery acid which can burn your skin.
+Before removing the whitish powder, make sure you are wearing protective gloves.
+It contains sulfuric battery acid which can burn your skin.

 Step 2: Getting the right battery size

-Get the right battery model number, car brand, and engine size info and inform your car service centre.
-They'll be able to help you find the right battery size.
+Get the battery model number, car brand, and engine size info ready.
+Inform your car service center.
+They should be able to help you find the right battery size.

-It's because different vehicle with different engine sizes require batteries of different sizes.
-Getting the proper battery brands and capacity is important to optimize the battery life.
-It’s just as important to make sure it fits the battery holding tray.
-Otherwise, your car would not start properly.
+Vehicles of different engine sizes require batteries of different sizes.
+Getting the proper battery brand and capacity is important to optimize the battery life.
+It’s just as important to make sure the battery fits the battery holding tray.

 Step 3: Set up a proper working area

 Make sure you wear proper safety gears.
 Batteries contain not only sulfuric acid but also other corrosive material that can produce flammable hydrogen.
-Perform the replacement battery in a safe and controlled environment.
+Perform battery replacement in a safe and controlled environment.

 Step 4: Connect a secondary power source

-It's time to connect the jumps leads to the secondary battery.
-Place your car battery down on the floor and connect the black lead to the positive terminal and black one to the negative terminal.
+Time to connect the jumps leads to the donor battery.
+Place the donor battery down on the floor.
+Connect the crocodile clips to the terminals in the following order: